 I recently put together a lesson on how to work with TSQL variables.
-It is part of my Stored Procedures Unpacked course.
 When you create stored procedures, you can encapsulate logic securely, and part of this process is using TSQL variables to temporarily store and manipulate values.

 After watching this video you’ll be able to declare TSQL variables and understand how they are used in expressions.
 You’ll find out isn’t as hard as everyone makes them out to be and you’ll have one of the skills a junior DBA should know.